 - At least 1 other motor vehicle must be involved in the accident

 - At least 1 of the other motor vehicles involved must be insured by an Ontario licensed insurer.
-Or the insurer must have signed up with FSCO to provide this coverage as per special agreement.
+Or the insurer must have signed up with FSCO to provide this coverage as per the special agreement.
 This can be enforced only in Ontario and between 2 participating insurance companies.

 In case, any of the above terms are not met, you may claim under collision coverage if you have one.
-If you don’t then the only option would be to claim from the other party who is at-fault.
+If you don’t then the only option would be to claim from the other party who is at fault.

 Uninsured Automobile Coverage

-In the case of a hit and run accident, if another involved party has no insurance, your insurer has to pay you up to $200,000.
+In the case of a hit-and-run accident, if another involved party has no insurance, your insurer has to pay you up to $200,000.
 The injured driver may not claim any benefit through third party or motor vehicle liability coverage if there is a claim under DC-PD.
 The claim amount is based on the lesser related to two options.
 The first option is the statutory limit set as per the province of residence of the injured party.
 The second option is the statutory limit set as per the province where the accident occurred.
 Usually, the claim amount allowed under this coverage never exceeds $200,000.